metoppv/improver/doc/source/metadata/Introduction.rst

 Main percentile variable
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In the example here, the main variable is a 12 hour maxiumum temperature, but representing the nth percentile of the temperature forecast probability distribution at each point.
+In the example here, the main variable is a 12 hour maximum temperature, but representing the Nth percentile of the temperature forecast probability distribution at each point.

 .. literalinclude:: temp12max_perc_ncdump.txt
     :tab-width: 4
-    :lines: 8-14
+    :lines: 8-14s

 The variable attributes are the same as the probability example previously described in detail, except: